 "Glorat”, the Clarke Family Homestead, c1886

 Dr Alexander Clarke and his family arrived from England and built a kauri homestead and out buildings including a barn, butchery, laundry, dairy and milking parlour.
 Three generations of the Clarke family owned the property and worked it as a farm for nearly 90 years.
 The Clarke Homestead was purchased by the museum in the 1972 and provides us with a unique insight into early settler life.
-There are very few original family homes -such as this - that exist as museums, together with associated buildings, in their original environment, and contain the paraphernalia and possessions of one family.
+There are very few original family homes -such as this - that exist as museums, together with associated buildings, in their original environment, that contain the paraphernalia and possessions of one family.

 Experience a Virtual Tour here.